September 2005 (Part 3)

 Since a young age I have had some minor problems with depression, anxiety, and concentration.
 Upon reading the question and answer involving how chi can break up a blockage, and pain is experienced, I thought this could be the case.

 It is unlikely that you have generated sufficient chi flow from your meditation to clear blockage.
-It is more likely that during meditation you had irrelevant thoughts, and this could a headache.
+It is more likely that during meditation you had irrelevant thoughts, and this could cause a headache.
 As you have not practiced chi kung before, it would be easier for you to relieve your headache with some aspirins.

 I am an inventor, and am considered to be a genius by some of my family, friends, and teachers.
 Yet I often perform poorly in school because of a lack of concentration, or simply because of my apparent inability to process information quickly.
 I have shown I am capable of much more than I normally display (I don't mean to sound arrogant).
 So the question is, could my chi be pushing through and cleaning blockages in my brain creating a headache, or is there another reason?